Significant-Gravitas/AutoGPT/rnd/autogpt_server/README.md

    poetry run prisma generate
    ```

-   In case prisma generates client for the global python installation instead of the virtual environment the current mitigation is to just uninstall the global prisma package:
+   In case prisma generates client for the global Python installation instead of the virtual environment the current mitigation is to just uninstall the global prisma package:
    ```
    pip uninstall prisma
    ```